seanslma/maki/Visualization/PowerBI/CalculatedTable.md

 Also, some calculated table not updated after incremental refresh.

 ### issue: calculated columns bsed on calculated table will not update after refresh
+Better to avoid calculated tables, either using DAX or Power Query

 ## Pivot columns
 ```